OWON-LILLIPUT/scopefun-firmware/FX3/readme.md

 ## Getting started

-For comiling the FX3 firmware you must install the [FX3 SDK](http://www.cypress.com/documentation/software-and-drivers/ez-usb-fx3-software-development-kit) and import FX3fw project into the EZ USB Suite.
+For compiling the FX3 firmware you must install the [FX3 SDK](http://www.cypress.com/documentation/software-and-drivers/ez-usb-fx3-software-development-kit) and import FX3fw project into the EZ USB Suite.

 ## Licensing